-At Beautiful Smiles of College Park Pediatric Dental, we believe that promoting a healthy smile starts in childhood.
+At Beautiful Smiles, we believe that promoting a healthy smile starts in childhood.
 We combine our skills and expertise in providing you and your child with the best dental experience possible.

 Our friendly and knowledgeable staff will attend to all of your dental needs.
 We are committed to providing you with the highest excellence of care using the latest technology.